Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: Validation

-\emph{\gls{CP} instrumentation}. \gls{CP} handlers are instrumented in the Java source code.
-We have instrumented an ReT-Start handler in \emph{DGSpout} class and an ReT-End handler in the benchmark application's \emph{CampaignProcessor} class.
-All data tuples incoming to the streaming system are received by DGSpout.
-Therefore this is where all ReTACK packets should be sent.
-The benchmark's tuple processing finishes in CampaignProcessor class, and thus, will notify its arrival to the ReT-End handler.
-As ReT-End handler is invoked by completed tuples, ReTACK packet is sent to ReT-Start handler in the DGSpout. \ac{RTT} is measured by ReT-End handler and \ac{TSC} value is logged on both handlers.
+\emph{\ac{CP} instrumentation}.
+We instrumented the \ac{YhSB} with \ac{CP} handlers.
+We added a \ac{ReT}-Start handler to the \emph{DGSpout} actor and a \ac{ReT}-End handler to the benchmark application's \emph{CampaignProcessor} actor.
+DGSpout receives all incoming tuples coming to the streaming system, and \ac{ReT}-Start handler assigns each of them with a start time; therefore, it is where all ReTACK packets return to and receive an end timestamp.
+When a tuple arrives in CampaignProcessor class, the \ac{ReT}-End handler sends back a ReTACK packet to the \ac{ReT}-Start handler in the DGSpout.
+The \ac{ReT}-End handler measures the \ac{RTT}, and both handlers log the start and end timestamps.

-In this experiment, the benchmark ran for \SI{19}{\second} after Storm scheduled the streaming application, mapping it across 10 worker nodes.
-Because ReT method is designed to utilize a single source actor, we configured Storm to allocate only one DGSpout.
-In Fig.~\ref{fig:errbnd_cloud_yahoo}, DGSpout was allocated to node~8 to receive data tuples from the Kafka cluster.
+In this experiment, the benchmark ran for \SI{19}{\second} after Storm scheduled the streaming application, mapping it across 10~worker nodes.
+The \ac{ReT} method intends to run on a single source actor; therefore, we configured Storm to allocate one DGSpout.
+In Fig.~\ref{fig:errbnd_cloud_yahoo}, DGSpout was allocated to Node~8 to receive tuples from the Kafka cluster.

-Clock-error of the compared methods are depicted in Fig.~\ref{fig:errbnd_cloud_yahoo} with each worker node represented in each dedicated diagram.
-This is because \ac{TSC} count and \ac{TSC} increment in each worker node has unique values.
-Likewise, for two computers with the same CPU, \ac{TSC} value and \ac{TSC} increment won't be the same; booting time will make the \ac{TSC} count different and CPUs will run at different speed.
-Also, \ac{NTP} clock-error of each compared nodes is always different because of the network.
+Fig.~\ref{fig:errbnd_cloud_yahoo} shows the clock errors of the compared methods.
+We prepared diagrams for individual nodes because the \ac{TSC} count and \ac{TSC} increment in each worker node have unique values; likewise, for two computers with the same CPU, their \ac{TSC} value and \ac{TSC} increment will not be the same; booting time will make the \ac{TSC} count different, and CPUs on the two computers will run at a different speed; also, \ac{NTP} clock~error of each compared nodes is always different because of the network.

-In Fig.~\ref{fig:errbnd_cloud_yahoo}, \ac{NTP} clock-error is unstable and even increasing over time on every worker node during the experiment.
-This can be compared with the \ac{ReT} validation experiment in Fig.~\ref{fig:errbnd_cloud_ret}.
-Necessary system information including each node's \ac{TSC} count and \ac{TSC} increment can be achieved in the quiescent time -- before, after, and in-between network communication bursts.
-However, \ac{ReT} and \ac{NTP} method must be ran in real-time, during the experiment.
-The error-bound of the benchmark shows crucial advantage inherent to \gls{CP} method.
+Diagrams in Fig.~\ref{fig:errbnd_cloud_yahoo} show that the \ac{NTP} clock~error is unstable and increases over time on every worker node during the experiment.
+The diagram is also similar to Fig.~\ref{fig:errbnd_cloud_ret}.
+The \ac{CP} method retrieves required system information, including each node's \ac{TSC} count and \ac{TSC} increment during the quiescent time -- before, after, and in-between network communication bursts; however, \ac{ReT} and \ac{NTP} method must be running in real-time, during the experiment.
+The error~bound of the benchmark shows a crucial advantage inherent to the \ac{CP} method.